KeithSloan/GDML/README.md

    * FreeCAD_0.19.19424 and above.
    * FreeCAD_0.19.19409_x64_Conda_Py3QT5-WinVS2015.7z and above.

+## No module named 'lxml'

-If you get an error message No module named 'lxml' then on Linux you can install with
+If you get an error message No module named 'lxml' then on Linux you can diagnose as follows.

-  sudo apt-get install python3-lxml
+To check path FreeCAD uses from a command line.

+    freecad -c
+    import sys
+    print(sys.path)

+To check lxml correctly installed for freecad

+    freecad -c
+    import lxml
+    from lxml import etree
+    print(etree.LXML_VERSION)

+ On linux to install lxml to a specific directory

+    pip3 install lxml -t <directory>

 ## Details of GDML